 For 40 years, CRS Ricebowl has collected more than $250 million to support programs that help prevent hunger and poverty around the world.
 Help us continue the tradition of encountering Jesus through the most vulnerable and making a difference in so many lives.

-For more information on how you can be a part of this movement, visit the CRS Ricebowl website.
+For more information on how you can be a part of this movement, visit the global CRS Ricebowl website.